Showing posts with label Atari Super Pack. Show all posts

 Graphics & Sounds

-Visually, things are rather good I thought.
-The colours are bold and represent the cartoony-feeling very well plus I also loved the sprites which are superbly detailed.
-However, what shocks me most is how smooth the scrolling is and with a second parallax layer too.
+Visually, things are lovely, I thought.
+Colours are bold and represent the cartoony-feeling well.
+Plus, I loved the sprites, which are superbly detailed.
+However, what shocks me most is the smooth scrolling, including a second parallax layer, too.
 It's always nice to see when developers don't wimp out with flick/push-scrolling.

-The in-game sound effects are okay, even if everything sounds all too familiar.
+The in-game sound effects are nice, even if everything sounds all too familiar.
 However, it's the music I adore.
-This game ROCKS and the theme tune is pure Rob Hubbard awesomeness!
-It's brilliant and I love every second!
+This game ROCKS, and the theme tune is Rob Hubbard awesomeness.
+Leave it playing!!

-Check out this artwork and why not listen to the tune.
+Check out this artwork and listen to the tune.
 Go on, it's lovely...

 I always fail to rescue poor old Tygra!